apache/druid/docs/development/extensions-core/avro.md

 ## Load the Avro extension

 To use the Avro extension, add the `druid-avro-extensions` to the list of loaded extensions.
-See [Loading extensions](../../development/extensions.md#loading-extensions).
+See [Loading extensions](../../development/extensions.md#loading-extensions) for more information.

 ## Avro Types